phpacker/php-bin/README.md

 ## Building

 PHPacker uses [`static-php-cli`](https://static-php.dev) to build minimal, statically-linked, self-contained PHP executables for each platform.
-This fork specifically outputs binaries targeting the micro SAPI
+This fork specifically outputs binaries targeting the micro SAPI.

 They are automatically built weekly to get the latest versions of PHP near enough as soon as they become available.